signalfx/gdi-specification/specification/repository.md

   - MUST have troubleshooting information in `README.md`
   - MUST have license information in `README.md`
 - MUST NOT have a `RELEASING.md` file or any release process documentation
-  - The release process is private and should not be exposed publicly.
+  - The release process involves signing built packages and binaries and thus must be kept private and not exposed publicly.
+  - Exception: Go libraries
 - MUST add the [SECURITY.md](templates/SECURITY.md)
   - SHOULD add dependabot information to `SECURITY.md` if applicable
 - SHOULD NOT contain comprehensive application examples.
 Application examples